MolBIFFM/diana/README.md

     }
 ]
 ```
-The base of the logarithm that measured measurements are expressed as.
+The base of the logarithm that measured measurements are reported as.
 By
-default, ratios are assumed, corresponding to `null`.
-Available settings are
+default, ratios are assumed and no conversion is performed, corresponding to
-`null`, `2` and `10`.
+`null`.
+Available settings are `null`, `2` and `10`.

 ---